 The Wonder (New York: Little Brown; Toronto: HarperCollins Canada; London: Picador, 2016).
 The Irish Midlands, 1859.
 An English nurse, Lib Wright, is summoned to a tiny village to observe what some are claiming as a medical anomaly or a miracle - a girl said to have survived without food for months.
 Tourists have flocked to the cabin of eleven-year-old Anna O'Donnell, and a journalist has come down to cover the sensation.
 The Wonder is a tale of two strangers who transform each other's lives, a psychological thriller, and a story of love pitted against evil.

-Donoghue’s ninth novel – her first historical one set in her homeland of Ireland - was a bestseller in Canada even before publication, and was shortlisted for the Giller Prize.
-It is forthcoming in Spanish, Italian, German, Russian, Czech, Slovak, Polish, Portuguese, Brazilian Portuguese, and Danish.
+Donoghue’s ninth novel – her first historical one set in her homeland of Ireland - was a bestseller in Canada even before publication, and was shortlisted for the Giller Prize there, as well as for Ireland's Kerry Group Novel of the Year.
+It is out in Italian and forthcoming in Spanish, German, Russian, Czech, Slovak, Polish, Portuguese, Brazilian Portuguese, Danish, Bulgarian, Turkish, and Macedonian.

 A personal note: I came across the Fasting Girl phenomenon back in the mid-1990s - so long ago that I can’t even remember where I first read about these girls and young women (and very occasionally older women or men).
 I was instantly intrigued by these cases, which seemed to echo medieval saints starving as an act of penance, and also modern anorexics, but weren't exactly the same as either.
 It seemed to say a lot about what it’s meant to be a girl - in many Western countries, from the sixteenth century right through to the twentieth - that these girls became celebrities by not eating.